peterhinch/micropython-nano-gui/DRIVERS.md

 On the 1-bit driver, after issuing `set_partial()`, subsequent updates will be partial.
 Normal updates are restored by issuing `set_full()`.
 These methods should not be issued while an update is in progress.

-Partial updates are fast and visually unobtrusive but they are prone to ghosting.

 ### 5.3.3 Events